chengwei0815/chengwei0815/README.md

 * Big Data: Spark, Hive, Hadoop, AWS (EC2, S3, EMR, Redshift), Airflow, Docker
 * Web Development: Frontend - React, Bootstrap, Backend - Node.js, noSOL, Express, MongoDB, Mongoose

-****A dedicated and aspiring Software and Technology Engineer to work in an organization that provides opportunities for technical and personal advancement.****